Indications for Testing

 Laboratory Testing

-Patients in acute adrenal crisis require prompt treatment and stabilization prior to diagnostic evaluation.
+Patients in acute adrenal crisis require prompt treatment and stabilization before diagnostic evaluation. ,

-The recommended initial diagnostic tool to determine adrenal insufficiency (and gold standard for diagnosing primary adrenal insufficiency) is the short corticotropin test (also called ACTH stimulation test) with cortisol response measurements at 0, 30, and/or 60 minutes.
-The recommended standard dose of cosyntropin is 250 μg for adults and children 2 years and older, 125 μg for children younger than 2 years, and 15 μg/kg for infants.
+The recommended initial diagnostic tool to determine adrenal insufficiency (and the gold standard test for diagnosing PAI) is the short corticotropin test (also called the ACTH stimulation test) with cortisol response measurements at 0, 30, and/or 60 minutes. , The recommended standard dose of cosyntropin is 250 μg for adults and children 2 years and older, 125 μg for children younger than 2 years, and 15 μg/kg for infants.
 A low-dose (1 μg) version of the test should be used only when the corticotropic agent is in short supply.
 Intravenous administration is recommended over intramuscular administration.

 When a short corticotropin test is not possible or feasible, the combination of morning cortisol and ACTH measurement is a preliminary option until the stimulation test can be performed to confirm the diagnosis, unless the combined results of the two tests (morning cortisol and ACTH measurement) are unquestionable.
-Special consideration should be given to results of pregnant women and those with critical illness, as cortisol levels are naturally altered in these conditions.
+Test results for pregnant women and critically ill patients should be interpreted with caution because cortisol levels are naturally altered in these conditions.

 Additional Testing